probmods/chapters/lfz.md

-;; What are the model predictions for the aggregate data if the population ;; was a mixture of reliable and unreliable ss in the proportion measured in ;; the exit questionaire of the experiment?
+;; What are the model predictions for the aggregate data if the population ;; was a mixture of reliable and unreliable ss in the proportion measured in ;; the exit questionnaire of the experiment?
 (define mixed
   (map (lambda (rel unrel)
          (pair (expectation